Advanced Vocab Words - Set 8 Flashcards

 186

-# Fill in the blank with the most appropriate vocabulary word.
-Her business \_\_\_\_\_\_ helped the company thrive in a competitive market. ## Footnote *Hint: The word starts with 'a'.*
+# Fill in the blank: Her business \_\_\_\_\_\_ helped the company thrive in a competitive market. ## Footnote ***Hint:*** *Starts with "a" and means "keen insight".*

 acumen ## Footnote *acumen (**ack**-cue-men)* n. insightfulness